EthanForrestCarr/ArtVine/README.md

 ## Features
 1. Artist Portfolios
-- Upload and manage artwork galleries.
+- Upload and manage artist libraries.
 - Add descriptions and tags to pieces for better discoverability.
 2. Library
 - See something cool?
 Put it your library so you always know where to find it.